Crystal Palace Documentation

 Similarly, much effort has gone into playing with the tells related to memory injection, finding new ways to achieve the same outcomes (without the same visibility), and pushing back on the instrumentation providing the visibility.
 When this happens in the public, it's a good thing, as it informs better security solutions and ideas, and takes the low hanging fruit "offense wins" off of the table.

-The goal of Tradecraft Garden (and Crystal Palace) is to explore building load and run-time memory evasion tradecraft into DLL loaders that are separate and agnostic to the capability they are applied to.
+Whether a capability is written as a PICO or DLL, the goal of Tradecraft Garden (and Crystal Palace) is to explore building load and run-time memory evasion tradecraft into position-independent loaders that are separate and agnostic to the capability they are applied to.

 1.3 Position-independent Code